x3bxs/Group-Policy-Restrictions/README.md

 Navigate to **Administrative Templates** within the **Group Policy Editor**.
 This section contains the full set of configurable policies that can be used to **restrict or customize user access**.
+Screenshot below shows an example of **multiple policies** applies to the user.
 <table>
   <tr>
     <td><img width="500" alt="Administrative Template - Example 1" src="https://github.com/user-attachments/assets/bf3d3832-d8a7-49be-9de1-d72fb94b9130" /></td>